henichole/eCommerce-Project/starting_with_questions.md

 Answer:
 Within the 27 rows of non-null values, average number of products ordered from visitors in each city and country ranged from 1 to 11.
-The top countries with most visitor orders are the United States                and Spain.
-Majority of the orders are from cities of the US.
+The top countries with most visitor orders are the cities from United States and Madrid, Spain(10).
+Majority of the orders are from cities of the US. which add up to around 30 among the cities.

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

 SQL Queries:
             SELECT
                 country,
                 city,
                 v2ProductCategory,
                 COUNT(*) AS product_category_count
             FROM
                 all_sessions
             GROUP BY
                 country,
                 city,
                 v2ProductCategory
             ORDER BY
                 country,
                 city,
                 product_category_count DESC;
+                --I noted any of these three conditions to filter out the product_category_count.

 Answer:
+The top five product categories are:
+1."Home/Shop by Brand/YouTube/"                                -613 product_category_count
+2."Home/Apparel/Men's/Men's-T-Shirts/"                         -435 product_category_count
+3."Home/Apparel/"                                              -288 product_category_count
+4."Home/Electronics/"                                          -280 product_category_count
+5."Home/Shop by Brand/Google/"                                 -223 product_category_count

+Majorities of the visitors are from the US, and according to the cities, since about half of the cities are null, and there are so many product categories, only the major cities in the US standed out with the Youtube purchases.
+This is an indication of eCommerce gradually shifting from retail to YouTube & Google searches.
+Other than the basic necessities such as appearels and electronics, influencers from
+YouTube now play a huge role in marketing.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**